 Use the links below to learn more about the following vascular surgery examinations:

-Successful completion of the Vascular Surgery Qualifying and Certifying Exams is required for board certification in vascular surgery.
-The Qualifying Exam is an eight-hour, multiple-choice examination held once a year on a single day at computer-testing centers across the U.S. The Certifying Examination is an oral exam consisting of three consecutive 30-minute sessions.
-It is held once per year in a major U.S. city.
+- Successful completion of the Vascular Surgery Qualifying and Certifying Exams is required for board certification in vascular surgery.
+The Qualifying Exam is a 6-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Examination is an oral exam consisting of 3 consecutive 30-minute sessions, and is held once per year.

 - The VSITE is a multiple-choice examination taken by surgeons while in residency; it is not required as part of the board certification process.

 Booklet of Information